zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_65.png "")

 2. You can see the status of the job in Essbase web interface once it is submitted.
-For more detials about the job you can click on "Actions".
+For more details about the job you can click on "Actions".

     ![](./images/image14_66.png "")